-This excerpt is from her first blog post on this site on planned scope for AnchoredScraps.com on 02-26-2015.
+This excerpt is from her first blog post on this site on the planned scope for AnchoredScraps.com on February 26, 2015, “There’s Been Talk!”

 The 4 W’s – no, I don’t mean taxes!
 In determining the scope for my blog, I found advice offered recently at #blogchat to be very helpful.
 Each Sunday evening on Twitter there is #blogchat hosted by @MackCollier.